Container garden: Types of containers

+Other common container options include traditional pots, which vary in material from terracotta to plastic, and sub-irrigated planters.
+Containers can also be repurposed items such as barrels and tins, allowing for creative and personalized garden designs.

 Planting

 Containers range from simple plastic pots, to teacups, to complex automatically watered irrigation systems.
 This flexibility in design is another reason container gardening is popular with growers.
 They can be found on porches, front steps, and—in urban locations—on rooftops.
 Sub-irrigated planters (SIP) are a type of container that may be used in container gardens.

 Re-potting

 Re-potting is the action of placing an already potted plant into a larger or smaller pot.
 A pot that fits a plant's root system better is normally used.
 Plants are usually re-potted according to the size of their root system.
 Most plants need to be re-potted every few years because they become "pot-" or "root-bound".
 A plants' roots can sense its surroundings, including the size of the pot it is in, and increasing the pot size allows plant size to increase proportionally.